 Davwil therefore concluded that GAWB's expenditure was appropriate.
-The Authority therefore proposes that the costs of the YWTP upgrade be included in the asset base.
+In the Draft Report, the Authority therefore proposed that the costs of the YWTP upgrade be included in the asset base.

 Control systems upgrade - \$2,819,000

 This expenditure included a radio telemetry technology upgrade and replacement of flow meters to comply with GAWB's System Leakage Management Plan.
 Expenditure commenced in 2006-07 and continued until 2009-10.